Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Introduction

-The main contributions are summarized as follows: \begin{enumerate}[wide, labelwidth=!,labelindent=8pt] \item The proposed consensus tracking approach (includes average consensus as a special case) can ensure both provable convergence accuracy and $\epsilon$-DP, a goal that has not been achieved before to the best of our knowledge. \item The proposed fully distributed GNE seeking algorithm, to our knowledge, is the first to achieve rigorous $\epsilon$-DP in GNE seeking under partial-decision information.
-Note that compared with Nash equilibrium seeking without coupling constraints, the shared coupling constraints in GNE problems create additional attack surfaces and thus challenges in privacy protection. \item Besides achieving rigorous $\epsilon$-DP, the approach can simultaneously ensure accurate convergence to the GNE, which is in sharp contrast to existing DP solutions for coupling-constraint free aggregative games (e.g., \cite{ye2021differentially,wang2022differentially}) that have to trade accurate convergence for DP. \item To facilitate convergence analysis under DP-noises, we establish convergence results for stochastically-perturbed nonstationary fixed-point iteration processes.
+The main contributions are summarized as follows: \begin{enumerate}[wide, labelwidth=!,labelindent=8pt] \item The proposed new consensus-tracking approach can ensure both provable convergence accuracy and $\epsilon$-DP, a goal that has not been achieved before to the best of our knowledge. \item The proposed fully distributed GNE seeking algorithm, to our knowledge, is the first to achieve rigorous $\epsilon$-DP in GNE seeking under partial-decision information. {Note that compared with our prior work on differentially private NE seeking without coupling constraints \cite{wang2022aggregate,wang2022ensuring}, not only is the convergence analysis completely different due to the need to use dual variables to address shared coupling constraints (we use the operator-theoretic approach to facilitate the analysis here, which is not used in \cite{wang2022aggregate,wang2022ensuring}), the DP design is also much more complicated due to the need to share more information (both the primal and dual variables) in GNE seeking.
+In fact, the shared coupling constraints in GNE problems create additional attack surfaces (the additional shared variables provide attackers with more data to infer sensitive information) and thus challenges in privacy protection.} \item Besides achieving rigorous $\epsilon$-DP, the approach can simultaneously ensure provable convergence to the GNE, which is in sharp contrast to existing DP solutions for coupling-constraint free aggregative games (e.g., \cite{ye2021differentially,wang2022differentially}) that have to trade provable convergence for DP. \item To facilitate convergence analysis under DP-noises, we establish convergence results for stochastically-perturbed nonstationary fixed-point iteration processes.
 Given that fixed-point iteration processes lie at the core of many optimization and variational problems, the results are expected to have broad ramifications. \item Even without considering privacy protection, our proof techniques are fundamentally different from existing counterparts and are of independent interest.
-More specifically, existing proof techniques (in, e.g., \cite{koshal2016distributed,wang2022differentially,belgioioso2020distributed,parise2019distributed,gadjov2020single,zhu2022asynchronous,liang2017distributed,lei2022distributed}) for partial-decision information games rely on the geometric decreasing of consensus errors among the players.
-In the proposed approach, the diminishing inter-player interaction makes it impossible to have such geometric decreasing of consensus errors, which entails new proof techniques. \end{enumerate}
+More specifically, existing proof techniques (in, e.g., \cite{belgioioso2020distributed,koshal2016distributed,wang2022differentially,parise2019distributed,gadjov2020single,zhu2022asynchronous,liang2017distributed,lei2022distributed}) for partial-decision information games rely on the geometric decreasing of consensus errors among the players.
+In the proposed approach, the diminishing interaction makes it impossible to have such geometric decreasing of consensus errors, which entails new proof techniques. \end{enumerate}